Top tips for a last minute visit to Edinburgh's Festivals this August

 Train travel can half the time coming from London, but with most advanced ticket discounts now taken during the festival period, if there's a squad of you, you might want to consider jumping in the car.
 It's around a 7-8 hour drive, but while the sun is still shining in the UK, it's a perfect excuse to throw the tent in the boot and enjoy an over-night under the stars stay on the way to Edinburgh's Festivals.

 Finding Edinburgh Festivals Accommodation at the last minute

 Accommodation notoriously books up fast in Edinburgh for the festivals and in August that can mean steep prices for last minute bookings.
-Keep an eye on Late Rooms to see if any last-minute availability appears but also consider checking out sites such as Airbnb in case last-minute cancellations have thrown up discounted rates.
+Consider checking out sites such as Airbnb in case last-minute cancellations have thrown up discounted rates.